Supporting Children with Medical Conditions Policy

 - Named member of staff may administer such a drug to whom it has been prescribed, according to the instructions

-- Medicines should always be provided in the original container as dispensed by a pharmacist and include the prescriber’s instructions for administration
+- Medicines must always be provided in the original container as dispensed by a pharmacist and include the prescriber’s instructions for administration

 Ritalin and related drugs